bikk-uk/react-css-flex/README.md

 </Flex>
 ```

-CSS provided via `styles` is applied last, this allows all generated CSS to be overridden.
+CSS provided via `styles` will be applied last, this allows all generated CSS to be overridden.

 ```tsx
 <Flex